shahnoorgit/DevChats-RealTime-Chats/README.md

 React.js: Dynamic library for creating a user-friendly and responsive interface (explored component-based architecture and state management).
 Node.js: JavaScript runtime environment for a highly performant backend (learned about asynchronous programming and event-driven architecture).
 Socket.IO Integration: Enjoy real-time communication without page refreshes, maintaining uninterrupted conversation flow (explored WebSockets and real-time communication protocols).

+We welcome contributions to DevChats!
+Feel free to fork the repository, make changes, and submit pull requests.

 Problem Addressed: The need for a real-time messaging platform.
 Solution Provided: DevChats as a secure and interactive solution.